History of Swinton Church

 Swinton Parish Church was largely rebuilt in 1910.
 The floors, pews, roof and pulpit date from that time.
 On the posts at the front of the pulpit platform, boars are carved in wood.
 These reflect the ancient origins of Swinton as Swine-town, an area used for hunting, and the coat of arms of the Swinton family.

-The vestry is going to be rebuilt and extended in 2020 to provide a meeting room, a small kitchen and toilet facilities.
+The vestry has been rebuilt and extended to provide a meeting room, a small kitchen and toilet facilities.